ISAITB/docs-itb-ta/source/api/index.rst

 REST API
 ========

-The test bed's REST API allows you to carry out most operations without connecting to its user interface.
+The Test Bed's REST API allows you to carry out most operations without connecting to its user interface.
 Its typical use case is to allow integration with automated processes enabling use cases such as **automated testing** and **continuous integration**.
 For test developers certain API operations may also be interesting as it allows them to more easily validate changes while **developing test cases**.